-At December 31, 2010 (in thousands) Fa air Value Unfunded ommitments Redemption Frequency Redemption Notice Period Private equity partnerships \$ 347,556 \$ 193,588 See below See below Senior secured bank loan funds 166,106 17,215 See below See below Non-U.S. fixed income funds 80,224 Monthly, Bi-monthly 5 - 20 days Hedge funds 41,005 Annually, Bi-annually 45 - 90 days Total other investments measured using net asset valuations \$ 634,891 \$ 210,803
+At December 31, 2010 (in thousands) Fai ir Value Unfunded Commitments Redemption Frequency Redemption Notice Period Private equity partnerships \$ 347,556 \$ 193,588 See below See below Senior secured bank loan funds 166,106 17,215 See below See below Non-U.S. fixed income funds 80,224 Monthly, Bi-monthly 5 - 20 days Hedge funds 41,005 Annually, Bi-annually 45 - 90 days Total other investments measured using net asset valuations \$ 634,891 \$ 210,803

 Private equity partnerships - Included in our investments in private equity partnerships are alternative asset limited partnerships that invest in certain private equity asset classes including U.S. and global leveraged buyouts; mezzanine investments; distressed securities; real estate; oil, gas and power; and secondaries.
 The fair values of the investments in this category have been estimated using the net asset value per share of the investments.
 We generally have no right to redeem our interest in any of these private equity partnerships in advance of dissolution of the applicable partnership.
-Instead, the nature of these investments is that distributions are received by us in connection with the liquidation of the underlying assets of the applicable limited partnerships would liquidate over 7 to 10 years from inception of the limited partnership.
+Instead, the nature of these investments is that distributions are received by us in connection with the liquidation of the underlying assets of the applicable limited partnership.
+If these investments were held, it is estimated that the majority of the underlying assets of the limited partnerships.